divi2806/insight-quest-frontend/README.md

 ### Phase 5: Business Model Enhancement
 - Enterprise solutions for corporate clients
 - API integration services for other platforms
-- Developer SDK for the InsightQuest ecosystem
+- Developer SDK for the TASK-fi ecosystem

 ## Contributing

-We welcome contributions to InsightQuest!
+We welcome contributions to TASK-fi!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to get involved.

 ## License